chihkuanyeh/chihkuanyeh.github.io/content/authors/Chih-Kuan/_index.md

 highlight_name: true
 ---

-I am a research scientist in Google Brain (joined September 2022).
+I am a research scientist in Google Brain.
 During my PhD in CMU, my research interests mainly span understanding and interpreting machine learning models by more objective explanations.
-In Google, I am interested in building better (large) models with less (but more efficient) data, and improving models (potentially with human-in-the-loop) with our understanding obtained by model explanations.
+More recently, I am interested in building better large-scale models with less (but more efficient) data, and improving models with our understanding obtained by model explanations.
+Feel free to contact me if you are interested in working with me.